-Roeland Merks (Scientist, Professor in Mathemathical Biology) at the opening of The Nature of Things (2019).
+Roeland Merks (Scientist, Professor in Mathemathical Biology, art collector) at the opening of The Nature of Things (2019).

 “We see the theme of framing nature in the photo Climate Correction by Marjolein Witte.
 It shows a square part of a frozen lake in Finnish Lapland; it is framed by black desert sand.
 With the title there it becomes almost apocalyptic.
 Is this the last piece of ice that we will have left?
 Can we still “correct” the climate?
 At least not with the black sand that lies here.
 The dark material frames the ice, perhaps in an attempt to protect it.
 But here, the framework is a threat.
 The dark color makes the sun melt the ice faster.